SpaceX reusable launch system development program: Landing attempts on drone ships

 Falcon 9 Flight 21 launched the Jason-3 satellite on January 17, 2016, and attempted to land on the floating platform Just Read the Instructions, located for the first time about 200 mi out in the Pacific Ocean.

-Approximately 9 minutes into the flight, the live video feed from the drone ship went down due to the losing its lock on the uplink satellite.
+Approximately 9 minutes into the flight, the live video feed from the drone ship went down due to the loss of its lock on the uplink satellite.
 The vehicle landed smoothly onto the vessel but one of the four landing legs failed to lock properly, reportedly due to ice from the heavy pre-launch fog preventing a lockout collet from latching.
 Consequently the booster fell over shortly after touchdown and was destroyed in a deflagration upon impact with the pad.

 Flight 22 was carrying a heavy payload of 5271 kg to geostationary transfer orbit (GTO).
-This was heavier than previously advertised maximum lift capacity to GTO being made possible by going slightly subsynchronous.
+This was heavier than the previously advertised maximum lift capacity to GTO being made possible by going slightly subsynchronous.
 Following delays caused by failure of Flight 19, SpaceX agreed to provide extra thrust to the SES-9 satellite to take it supersynchronous.
 As a result of these factors, there was little propellant left to execute a full reentry and landing test with normal margins.
 Consequently the Falcon 9 first stage followed a ballistic trajectory after separation and re-entered the atmosphere at high velocity, making it less likely to land successfully.
 The atmospheric re-entry and controlled descent were successful despite the higher aerodynamical constraints on the first stage due to extra speed.
 However the rocket was moving too fast and was destroyed when it collided with the drone ship.
 SpaceX collected valuable data on the extended flight envelope required to recover boosters from GTO missions.